hyl3rid/blog/data/blog/veggierice.md

 ⦁ Once the rice is cooked, turn off the heat and sit for about 5 minutes.
 ⦁ Fluff the rice to prevent it from sticking.
 ⦁ In a large pot, heat sesame oil.
-⦁ Add chopped onions and sauté for a minute or two until they turn translucent.
-⦁ Add minced garlic plus ginger and cook until it is fragrant.
-⦁ Add carrots, broccoli and cook for a minute or two.
+⦁ Add chopped onions, bell pepper, minced garlic plus ginger, carrots, broccoli and sauté for 10 minutes.
-⦁ Then add the zucchini, mushrooms and cook for 5 minutes.
+⦁ Then add the zucchini, mushrooms and cook for 7 minutes.
 ⦁ Lower the heat and add 2 tbsp of soy sauce.
 Mix the vegetables.
 ⦁ Right away include into the vegetables in the pan the jasmine rice.
-Then include the roasted cashews and mix throughly until the ingredients are evenly distributed.
+Then include the roasted cashews with freshly chopped green onions and mix throughly until the ingredients are evenly distributed.
-⦁ Fluff the rice and garnish with freshly chopped green onions and sesame seeds.
+⦁ Server and sprinkle sesame seeds.
 Enjoy.